KimDoKy/kimdoky.github.io/_posts/django/2021-09-26-django-chap7.md

-# chap7.
+---
+layout: post
+section-type: post
+title: Two Scoops of django 3.x - Chap7.
 Queries and the Database Layer
+category: django
+tags: [ 'django' ]
+---

 ## 7.1 Use `get_object_or_404()` for Single Objects